ratibor78/cloudgate/README.md

 1) EC2 instance in public subnet of your VPC with Linux
 2) OpenVPN server installed on the EC2 with [openvpn-install.sh ](https://github.com/angristan/openvpn-install)

-#### Important !!
+> Attention !

-If you use Ubuntu 22.04 you need to use this fork instead [openvpn-install.sh ](https://github.com/f100024/openvpn-install)
+> If you use Ubuntu 22.04 you need to use this fork of the [openvpn-install.sh ](https://github.com/f100024/openvpn-install) instead with the issue https://github.com/angristan/openvpn-install/issues/1000 fixed.

 ### Important 2
 **Cloudgate** was created for use with an OpenVPN server installed by openvpn-install.sh script, so some path was hardcoded into the code, mind this if you